inkVerb/VIP/501/Lesson-10.md

 3. Check in all subdirectories of the media directory:$ `ls web/media/*`
 4. Check for new SQL entries:> `SELECT * FROM media_library;`
 5. Repeat these steps with many files, including fake and disallowed; not all files will work, some only partially
+6. To see the list in the browser, reload:// `localhost/web/medialibrary.php`

 | **46** :$